technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 11/Lab 11 - Develop an Attended Flow that Reads Orders and Prompts Users to Select a Discount.md

-# Lab 11 - Develop an attended flow that reads orders and prompts users to select a discount​
+# Lab 11 - Develop an Attended Flow that Reads Orders and Prompts Users to Select a Discount

 **Objective:** The objective of this lab is to develop an **attended Power Automate Desktop flow** that automates the process of reading